 Self Help Interfaith Program (SHIP)

 SHIP is dedicated to helping homeless find employment.
-Shepherd of the Hills hosts meals during two two-week periods every year (typically February and August).
-For information on hosting a meal at the SHIP facility, contact Mary Ann Wisner at firstname.lastname@example.org.
-For information on SHIP, please visit www.shipinoc.com.
+Shepherd of the Hills hosts meals during four one-week periods every year.
+For information on hosting a meal at the SHIP facility, contact Mark Burke at email@example.com.
+For information on SHIP or to sign up for meal hosting, please visit http://bit.ly/SHIPDinnersSOTH

 What is SHIP?